chaos-mesh/chaos-mesh/doc/kernel_chaos.md

       The challchain's type is an array of frames, the frame has three fields:

-      * **funcname** can be find from kernel source or `/proc/kallsyms`, such as `ext4_mount`
+      * **funcname** can be find from kernel source or `/proc/kallsyms`, such as `ext4_mount`.
-      * **parameters** is used with predicate, for example, if you want to inject slab error in `d_alloc_parallel(struct dentry *parent, const struct qstr
-      *name)` with a special name `bananas`, you need to set it to `struct dentry *parent, const struct qstr *name`otherwise omit it.
+      * **parameters** is used with predicate, for example, if you want to inject slab error in `d_alloc_parallel(struct dentry *parent, const struct qstr *name)` with a special name `bananas`, you need to set it to `struct dentry *parent, const struct qstr *name`otherwise omit it.
-      * **predicate** will access the arguments of this frame, example with parameters's, you can set it to `STRNCMP(name->name, "bananas", 8)` to make inject only with it, or omit it to inject for all d_alloc_parallel call chain.
+      * **predicate** accesses the arguments of this frame, example with parameters's, you can set it to `STRNCMP(name->name, "bananas", 8)` to make inject only with it, or omit it to inject for all d_alloc_parallel call chain.
   * **headers** indicates the appropriate kernel headers you need.
 Eg: "linux/mmzone.h", "linux/blkdev.h" and so on.
   * **probability** indicates the fails with probability.
-If you want 1%, please set this field with 1.
+If you want 1%, please set this field with `1`.
   * **times** indicates the max times of fails.
 * **duration** defines the duration for each chaos experiment.
 In the sample file above, the time chaos lasts for 10 seconds.
 * **scheduler** defines the scheduler rules for the running time of the chaos experiment.
-For more rule information, see <https://godoc.org/github.com/robfig/cron>.
+For more rule information, see <https://godoc.org/github.com/robfig/cron>

-For more sample files, see [examples](../examples).
-You can edit them as needed.

 ## Usage

-Kernel chaos's function is similar to [inject.py](https://github.com/iovisor/bcc/blob/master/tools/inject.py), which guarantees the appropriate erroneous return of the specified injection mode (kmalloc, bio, etc.) given a call chain and an optional set of predicates.
+KernelChaos's function is similar to [inject.py](https://github.com/iovisor/bcc/blob/master/tools/inject.py), which guarantees the appropriate erroneous return of the specified injection mode (kmalloc, bio, etc.) given a call chain and an optional set of predicates.

 You can read [inject\_example.txt](https://github.com/iovisor/bcc/blob/master/tools/inject_example.txt) to learn more.